Serializers

 CATCH cx_root.

-" Raise exception if not supported
+" Raise an exception if not supported

-zcx_abapgit_exception=>raise( 'Object type DDLS not supported' ).
+zcx_abapgit_exception=>raise( 'Object type SRFC not supported' ).

 ENDTRY.